Laminational models for some spaces of polynomials of any degree: Some special types of invariant geodesic laminations

-To study the association of polynomials from $\rcf_d$ with their geolaminations we need Lemma~\ref{l:gm}, which is due to Goldberg and Milnor.
+To study the association of polynomials with their\, invariant geodesic laminations, we need Lemma~\ref{l:gm} (it is stated as a lemma in \cite{gm93} but goes back to Douady and Hubbard \cite{hubbdoua85}).

-\begin{lem}[\cite{gm93}] Let $P$ be a polynomial, and $\mathcal I$ be a finite collection of its $($pre$)$periodic external rays landing at iterated preimages of repelling periodic points.
-Then, for any polynomial $P_1$ sufficiently close to $P$, there is a family $\mathcal I_1$ of $($pre$)$periodic rays uniformly close to the corresponding rays of $\mathcal I$ which have the same external arguments. \end{lem}
+\begin{lem}[\cite{gm93, hubbdoua85}] Let $P$ be a polynomial of degree $d>1$, and let $R$ be an external ray of $P$ landing at an iterated preimage $y$ of a repelling periodic point $x$.
+We write $n$ for the minimal non-negative integer such that $P^n(y)=x$.
+Then, for every polynomial $P^*$ of degree $d$ that is sufficiently close to $P$, the external ray $R^*$ of $P^*$ with the same argument as $R$ lands at a point $y^*$ that is close to $y$ and such that $x^*=P^{*n}(y)$ is a repelling periodic point of $P^*$ close to $x$. \end{lem}